What I Wish the World Knew About Why Serbia Is Protesting

-Answering to a question on live television about why he was demonstrating, protestor Petar Djurić Djufa — in tears from sorrow, teargas, or both — put into perspective the sheer scale of cruelty in the government’s pandemic response:
+Answering a question on live television about why he was demonstrating, protestor Petar Djurić Djufa — in tears from sorrow, teargas, or both — put into perspective the cruelty in the government’s pandemic response:

 Pops, this is for you.
 You died because there were no more respirators, and I still haven’t received the documentation that you died of coronavirus.
 There were no more respirators in the Zemun hospital while they kept bragging about having so many respirators that we could give them out to charity.
 Djufa Ljubiša Djurić — I love you so much.
 Pops, this is for you.

-This approach on the micro-level paints an accurate and vivid image of how Serbia has been governed on the macro-level over the years.
-While the citizens are already long used to it, the consequences of such governing have never before included public health and peoples’ lives on a broader scale.
-Whether or not this new dimension could affect the ruling party’s power and stability remains to be seen.
+This approach on the micro-level paints quite the image of how Serbia has been governed on the macro-level over the years.
+But while the people are already long used to all this, the consequences have never before included public health and peoples’ lives on a broader scale.
+And if this new dimension doesn’t affect the ruling party’s power and stability, what will?